dmccapes4/rule_the_realm/proposal.md

 attack.
 A player wins when the opposing player has no more units on the tile, or flees with his undeployed units.
 Players cannot flee until all of their deployed units are killed.

+### MVPs

+* Buy and move units
+* Build and upgrade settlements
+* Facilitate battle
+* Conquer unowned tiles with random encounters
+* Conquer bases of other races and purchase units from them
+* Purchase units from mercenary camp
+* Competent AI

+**`bonus`**

+* Upgrade settlements with buildings
+* Additional unit types
+* Additional races